-- OTA continues to engage with government and other key stakeholders to educate and advocate for the role of OTs in providing support and assisting recovery for veterans.
+- OTA continues to engage with government and other key stakeholders to raise awareness of, and advocate for, the role of OTs in providing support to veterans.

 - OTA continues to advocate for a more efficient and less bureaucratic treatment cycle for veterans.

 26 July, 2021